 We eat rolled oats often.
 If you’re following a gluten-free diet, you may miss eating grains if you were used to that before.
 If you have celiac disease, you will need to buy certified gluten-free oats, but if not, you may find that regular rolled oats don’t bother you.
 We like oats in oatmeal cookies, snack bars, squares, muffins, granola, and as a topping for fruit crisps.

-And if you haven’t made my Mixed Berry Baked Oatmeal Baked Oatmeal Cups with Chia yet, you will love it!
+And if you haven’t made my Mixed Berry Baked Oatmeal Baked Oatmeal Cups with Chia or my Warm Cranberry Apple Pumpkin Baked Oatmeal yet, you will love them!

 Why should you make this Chocolate Espresso Baked Oatmeal?

 - it’s quick and easy

 - you can make it ahead of time for busy mornings

 - it’s delicious!

 This Chocolate Espresso Baked Oatmeal casserole makes a decadent but nutritious breakfast.
 Make ahead and reheat.
 Serve with yogurt and fresh fruit.

 Heat oven to 375°F. Grease an 8 inch square baking dish.